 Join the University of Florida and IBM in protecting environmental resources and preparing communities for the impact of climate change.

-In 6 weeks, you and your team will build an application in one of our challenge areas that can change the world using IBM AI and machine learning technologies and with support by leaders in technology and climate from University of Florida, IBM, and other partner organizations.
+At this hackathon, you and your team will build an application in one of our challenge areas that can change the world using IBM technologies and with support by leaders in technology and climate from University of Florida, IBM, and other partner organizations.

 As a hackathon participant, you will be provided with $200 in cloud credits to access to all of IBM’s services on the cloud.

 $100,000 Prize Pool!